 Step #7: Install an air pillow and winter pool cover.

-The winter pool cover protects your pool from debris which could cause an algae bloom in the spring, and keeps the chemicals you’ve added for winterizing protected from an excess load which would eat them up before the winter is over.
+The winter pool cover protects your pool from debris which could cause an algae bloom in the spring, and keeps the chemicals you’ve added for winterizing protected from an excess load.
+Without it, the algae would eat the chemicals up before the winter is over.
 Make sure to secure the cover tightly to the sides of your pool.

 Now that you’ve closed your pool, it’s time to go ski!